alexkasema/alx-higher_level_programming/0x0A-python-inheritance/README.md

 A function that raises an Exception with the message area() is not implemented.
 # 7-base_geometry.py
 A method that validates a value and raises exceptions.
 Also createa test for it.
+# 8-rectangle.py
+A class that inherits form another class and uses its functions.